-You see, guinea pigs were always herbivorous animals, even back in the day where they used to live in forests.
-Since we adopted them, guinea pigs became more socialized but their way of surviving is literally the same.
+Guinea pigs were always herbivorous animals, even back when they used to live in forests.
+Since we adopted them, guinea pigs became more socialized, but their way of surviving is literally the same.

-Every type of food on this list needs to be avoided or they can have a drastic impact on your guinea pig’s health.
+Every type of food on this list needs to be avoided, or it can have a drastic impact on your guinea pig’s health.
 So keep reading below to know more about these toxic foods in detail!

 13 Most Toxic Foods for Guinea Pigs You Should Avoid at All Costs